sreekanthreddypb/salarypredictionmlapp/README.md

 # salarypredictionmlapp

-run flask locally or run using docker
+run flask locally(install module required for this application) or run using docker

 docker run -p 0.0.0.0:5000:5000 sreekanthreddypb/salaryapp:latest